Congress of Aboriginal Peoples: Affiliate organizations

-Also known as provincial/territorial organizations (PTOs), the congress has affiliate Aboriginal organizations in Canada's respective provinces and territories, who choose the congress to represent them at a national level.
-Each organization holds its own constitution and by-laws, and some are individually funded through Government of Canada programs.
+Also known as provincial/territorial organizations (PTOs), the congress has affiliate Aboriginal organizations in Canada's respective provinces and territories who choose the congress to represent them at a national level.
+Each organization holds its own constitution and by-laws and some are individually funded through Government of Canada programs.
 In effect, these affiliates are the corporate members of the congress.
-Each affiliate organization also has a respective provincial chief and president, who make up the Board of Directors of the congress.
-The congress's Annual General Assembly, is attended by delegates from each provincial affiliate organizations to discuss policy, priorities and issues facing Aboriginal peoples who live off-reserve.
+Each affiliate organization also has a respective provincial chief and president who make up the Board of Directors of the congress.
+The congress' Annual General Assembly is attended by delegates from each provincial affiliate organizations to discuss policy, priorities, and issues facing Aboriginal peoples who live off-reserve.

-The following is a list of the organizations that associate with CAP, as of November 21, 2012:
+The following is a list of the organizations that associate with CAP as of November 21, 2012: